FusionAuth/fusionauth-angular-example/README.md

 * Error 404: Invalid current password.

+## Token Refresh Example

+This example shows how on the backend node server a request, in this case to `/api/example` can be wrapped by a function (`verifyToken`) that will first verify the `accessToken` is valid before calling a callback function to complete the action.
+If expired the frontend application will then try to refresh the token and if successful retry the initial request.
+If the `refresh_token` has expired the user is logged out and directed to login again.

+Below are some steps that will allow you to see this in action, but first let's discuss what how and where these tokens are set.
+There are two HTTP only cookies (`access_token` and `refresh_token`) set by fusionauth when you log in and are thus domain locked to `localhost:4200`.
+Any communication to the node server will not have access to these so it is necessary to make a call to `/api/fusionauth/cookies` which will set a third HTTP only cookie `accessToken` for use in verifying user requests.
+This cookie will be domain locked to `localhost:3000`.
+It is recommended that these not be stored anywhere on the frontend (e.g. `localStorage`) that other javascript libraries might also have access to it.

+To see the token workflow in action:

+* Log in to FusionAuth and reduce the `Refresh Token` time down to 1 minutes and the `Access Token` time down to 10 seconds
+* Log in to the Angular example app
+* Click on the `Token refresh example`
+* You will see a success message without the need to refresh the access tokens
+* Wait longer than 10 seconds and then refresh the page
+* You will see messages describing refreshing the access token and then a success message
+* Wait another 50 seconds giving the refresh token time to expire and then refresh the page
+* You will see messages describing refreshing the access token and then a message that the refresh token has expired

 ## Adding username to the Sign Up page
 You will need to add `username` several places: